-Landing A Job in Digital Marketing After Graduation
+A Guide to Landing a Graduate Job in Digital Marketing

-Coming to the end of your final year at university can bring a mixture of emotions; elation from finishing your dissertation to the daunting realisation that you now need to find a job that will allow you to utilise your newfound knowledge and skills.
+Finishing your final year at University can bring a mixture of emotions; joy from finishing your dissertation or the daunting realisation that you now need to find a job that allows you to use your newfound knowledge and skills.

-Unfortunately, there is no getting away from the fact that landing a job as a graduate can be tough in a crowded and competitive job market.
-This is especially true for those hoping to land a position in the fast-paced world of Digital Marketing.
-With thousands of other students all competing for the same jobs, it’s essential that you do everything you can to stand out.
+Unfortunately, there’s no getting away from the fact that landing a job as a graduate can be tough in a crowded and competitive job market, especially in the fast-paced world of Digital Marketing.
+With thousands of other students competing for the same roles, you must do everything you can to stand out.

-Well, firstly, you need to start early!
-Whilst it’s all too tempting to hand in your dissertation and go into hibernation, we strongly advise against this.
-In fact, you’ll be surprised to know that a lot of students would have already started their job hunt months ago.
+Firstly, you should start early!
+While it’s all too tempting to hand in your dissertation and go into hibernation, we strongly advise against this.
+You’ll be surprised to know that many students started their job hunt months ago.

-Though you can’t make up for lost time, be proactive and start sending your CV out as soon as possible.
-Whilst you can look through websites such as Indeed and Monster, or upload your CV to job sites, we suggest sending your CV directly to companies that you would like to work for – you never know what they might see in your application.
+However, it’s never too late, start being proactive and start sending your CV out as soon as possible.
+Whilst you can look through and upload your CV to the many online job sites available, we also suggest sending your CV directly to companies you would like to work for – you never know what they might see in your application.

 With so many different avenues into Digital Marketing, we suggest choosing the area that interests you the most and focus your efforts on demonstrating your passion and knowledge for this.
-Showing enthusiasm for a particular career path will show that you are committed.
+Showing enthusiasm for a particular career path will show that you’re committed.

 “When I first started applying for jobs, it was very tempting to just fire off lots of CVs at the same time.
 However, I soon realised that this wasn’t the best way to do it, which was evident by the lack of replies and invitations to interviews.
 I then decided to properly tailor my CV to the jobs I was applying for – you have to show the company that you are passionate about the role and that it’s what you are looking for.
 You’re much more likely to get results this way”